 Cornell University is the top choice if you are interested in a degree in Agricultural Economics & Business.
-Graduates of the Agricultural Business program make around $50,977 in their early career salary and $98,511 in their mid-career salary.
-With more than 20,000 students, this institution is one of the biggest schools in the country.
+Graduates from the Agricultural Economics & Business program at Cornell University earn 31.6% more than the typical college graduate in this field.
+Ithaca, New York is an appropriate setting for learners who appreciate the active city life.

 University of Delaware is a good choice for students pursuing an Agricultural Economics & Business degree.
 University of Delaware agricultural economics & business majors earn 16.1% more than the standard agricultural business graduate.
 This school is located in the suburban area of Newark, Delaware, close to shops and other amusement.

 Any student pursuing a degree in Agricultural Economics & Business needs to take a look at Pennsylvania State University - Main Campus.
-Pennsylvania State University - Main Campus agricultural economics & business graduates earn 9.6% more than the typical agricultural business student.
+Students who graduate from this program report average early career wages of agricultural business and mid-career wages of $81,856.
 Situated in University Park, Pennsylvania, this university is a good choice for students who thrive in a city atmosphere.

 Delaware Valley University is a great decision for students pursuing an Agricultural Economics & Business degree.
 Situated in Doylestown, Pennsylvania, DelVal provides a safe and sound, suburban environment for students.

-This school provides grad degree programs for students who wish to proceed after achieving a bachelor's degree.
+Many DelVal first-year students receive scholarships.
 Each extra year of higher education causes students to take on more debt, so DelVal's strong 50.2% graduation rate is something to take note of.
 Want to know more details on Delaware Valley University's campus?
 Take a virtual tour.